Professionals-17th

 Professionals-17th is the 17th studio album by the Japanese idol group Morning Musume '24.
 Released in Japan on 27 November 2024, it debuted at number 4 on the Oricon albums chart.

+Background

+It is first album to feature 16th and 17th generation members Rio Sakurai, Haruka Inoue and Ako Yumigeta and it is the last album to feature Erina Ikuta, Ayumi Ishida, Sakura Oda, Akane Haga, Maria Makino, Reina Yokoyama and Rio Kitagawa.

+Mizuki Fukumura is uncredited in the album but her vocals can be heard in tracks #5, #9 and #11.